million-views/praas/proxy-server/README.md

       **crud-server**; otherwise, it will fail to start.
    2. This is a workaround until we have proper user management in place.
-2. A `.env.conduit` that contains credentials related to the external service.
+2. A `.env.conduit-user` that contains credentials related to the functioning of the conduit service.
+This includes information about the external service and user details.
    This is required for testing the proxy server.

 :warning: Start the **crud-server** first (make sure you follow all steps in [crud-server#Tasks] before you start the